Skip to main content

 The Art of Staying Rich

-People say earning money is difficult, but I argue that keeping that earned money is even more challenging.
-In the 21st century, the number of billionaires is increasing year by year, with new billionaires entering the 1% club even as current billionaires maintain their status.
-The main question is: how do the rich stay rich?
-They don’t sell companies every day.
-The rich must pay higher taxes, and their cost of living is exorbitant, yet they continue to hold onto their wealth and remain in the 1% club.
-While I can’t answer how they earn their fortunes, I will explore how they manage to stay wealthy.
+People often say earning money is difficult, but I argue that keeping that hard-earned money is even more challenging.
+In the 21st century, the number of billionaires continues to rise, with new entrants joining the elite 1% club while existing members retain their wealth.
+This begs the question: how do the rich stay rich?
+After all, they aren’t selling companies or launching IPOs every day.
+They face higher taxes, and their cost of living is astronomical, yet they manage to hold onto their fortunes and remain in the top tier of global wealth.
+While I can’t fully explain how they initially amass their riches, I’ll explore how they manage to stay wealthy.

 The Two Major Challenges for the Rich: Non-Liquid Assets and Taxes

-To solve this problem, the wealthy tend to acquire assets that are almost liquid, such as art, exotic items, and stocks.
+To address this dilemma, the wealthy strategically invest in assets that are almost liquid, such as art, exotic collectibles, and stocks, allowing them to sidestep some of the complications tied to liquidity and taxation.

 The Art of Buying Art